-Did you know that in the past, when Japan was a sparsely inhabited territory and most of the world was still unaware of its existence, the country was coined as the “Kingdom of Wa” by the Chinese?
-Do you know how life worked in the ancient japan?
-And what is the meaning of the term “Wa” in this context?
-How was the country seen by the Chinese at that time?
-You will learn all this and more in this article about the history of Japan in antiquity and the meaning of the expression “Kingdom of Wa”.
+Did you know that, in the past, when Japan was a sparsely populated territory and most of the world was still unaware of its existence, the country was coined as "Reino de Wa" by the Chinese?
+Do you know how life in the ancient Japan functioned?
+And what is the meaning of the term "Wa" in this context?
+How was the country viewed by the Chinese at that time?
+You will learn all this and much more in this article about the history of Japan in antiquity and the meaning of the expression "Reino de Wa".

-To learn more about the history of Japan, we recommend reading our article entitled "Summary of Japanese History Told in Ages".
+To learn more about the history of Japan, we recommend reading our article titled "Summary of Japan's History Told in Eras".

 Introduction - Ancient Japan

-In antiquity, the island we know today as "Japan" (Nihon or Nippon) has already been known by other nomenclatures.
-Among the numerous synonyms for "Japan", such as "Kingdom of Yamato", "Land of the Rising Sun", "Land of Cherry Trees", "Land of Samurai", one of them is less known to the public, mainly because it was used in a joking way by the Chinese to identify the island to the east, in which they were close neighbors.
-“Kingdom of Wa”, therefore, was the nomenclature used by Chinese writers when referring to the Japanese islands, especially to the island of Kyushu, located to the south.
+In ancient times, the island we now know as "Japan" (Nihon or Nippon) was known by other names.
+Among the numerous synonyms for "Japan," such as "Kingdom of Yamato," "Land of the Rising Sun", "Land of Cherry Blossoms", "Country of Samurais", one of them is less known to the public, especially as it was used jokingly by the Chinese to identify the island to the east, where they were close neighbors.
+"Kingdom of Wa," therefore, was the nomenclature used by Chinese writers when referring to the Japanese islands, especially to the island of Kyushu, located to the south.

-A chinese society from antiquity he began to nurture a deep interest in the Japanese lands that lay ahead.
-The Chinese territory, being larger in comparison to the then "Kingdom of Wa", was seen as superior by Chinese (and Korean) scribes, causing them to coin the term Wa - 倭 (わ), with this kanji - which , in turn, means "dwarf" or "inferior".
-Until the middle of the eighth century, the kanji 倭 was the most present in Asian writings, when it was later replaced by the ideogram 和 (わ) with the same sound, but with a completely different meaning, which can be translated as "peace" and "harmony". ".
+The Chinese society of antiquity began to develop a deep interest in the neighboring Japanese lands.
+The Chinese territory, being larger in comparison to the then "Reino de Wa", was seen as superior by Chinese (and Korean) scribes, leading them to coin the term Wa - 倭 (わ), with this kanji - which, in turn, means "dwarf" or "inferior".
+Until the mid-8th century, the kanji 倭 was the most present in Asian writings, when it was later replaced by the ideogram 和 (わ) with the same sound, but with a completely different meaning, this being translatable as "peace" and "harmony".

 In ancient times, Japan was also known for several years as the “Kingdom of Yamato”.
 This, in turn, is a more common and well-known denomination compared to “Kingdom of Wa”.
 In the book “Concise History of Japan”, by Brett L. Walker, this form of treatment of the Chinese and Koreans towards the ancient Japanese is briefly explained, more specifically towards the size of the territory.